mwrnd/innova2_flex_xcku15p_notes/debug_notes/README.md

 ![Run Readback Configuration Memory Device](img/Run_Readback_Configuration_Memory_Device.png)

-The Flex Image is at offset `03000000` and I read `0x1000 = 4096 bytes` as the [`BITSTREAM.CONFIG.NEXT_CONFIG_ADDR`](https://docs.amd.com/r/en-US/ug570_7Series_Config/Golden-Image-and-MultiBoot-Image-Design-Requirements)/[`WBSTAR`](https://docs.amd.com/r/en-US/ug570_7Series_Config/WBSTAR-Register) is at the [start of the bitstream configuration image](https://docs.amd.com/r/en-US/ug570_7Series_Config/Bitstream-Composition).
+The Flex Image is at offset `03000000` and I read `0x1000 = 4096 bytes` as [`BITSTREAM.CONFIG.NEXT_CONFIG_ADDR`](https://docs.amd.com/r/en-US/ug570_7Series_Config/Golden-Image-and-MultiBoot-Image-Design-Requirements)/[`WBSTAR`](https://docs.amd.com/r/en-US/ug570_7Series_Config/WBSTAR-Register) is at the [start of the bitstream configuration image](https://docs.amd.com/r/en-US/ug570_7Series_Config/Bitstream-Composition).
 The Factory Image is at `0`.
 There were no changes in the images after changing the settings in `innova2_flex_app`.
 The Factory and Flex Images do not appear to make use of a standard multiboot setup.

 ![Readback Configuration Memory Device](img/Readback_Configuration_Memory_Device.png)